sunborn23/prompt-router/README.md

 ## Notes

 - The router defaults to `default` if the classification result does not match one of the known categories.
 - In OpenWebUI mode, Bedrock is called via the integrated `generate_chat_completion`.
 - In CLI mode, Bedrock is accessed directly via `boto3`.
+- When a model request fails, the router falls back to the default model and adds `(Routing error.
+If this happens repeatedly, please report it.
+Falling back to {model}.)` before the answer.

 ## License